rilldata/rill-examples/rill-311-ops/README.md

 This is a real, continuously updated dataset that is being maintained by each city included.

-Start `rill start` fromt this directory to jump into this example.
+Run `rill start` from this directory to jump into this example.